-The Department of Fish and Game will manage the U.S. Dry Bay commercial set gillnet fishery to achieve the agreed upon escapement goal range plus 3,000 sockeye salmon as per the 2009-2018 agreement reached during Transboundary PST negotiations in February 2008.
+The Department of Fish and Game will manage the U.S. Dry Bay commercial set gillnet fishery to achieve the agreed upon escapement goal range plus 3,000 sockeys salmon as per the 2009-2018 agreement reached during Transboundary PST negotiations in February 2008.

-In 2016 the U.S. fisheries will open downstream from a marker located three miles below the southern end of Alsek Basin on June 5 for 24 hours.
-The remainder of this fishery will be managed on sockeye salmon run strength which is expected to be above average in 2016.
-The top end of the BEG for sockeye salmon was exceeded in both 2011 and 2012.
-Although the 2016 outlook suggests an average to above average sockeye salmon escapement, management strategies will continue to be conservative until it can be ascertained that the BEG will be met.
+In 2017 the U.S. fisheries will open downstream from a marker located three miles below the southern end of Alsek Basin on June 4 for 24 hours.
+The remainder of this fishery will be managed on sockeye salmon run strength which is expected to be above average in 2017.
+The top end of the BEG for sockeye salmon was exceeded in 2012 but fell below the escapement goal range in 2013.
+Although the 2017 outlook suggests an average to above average sockeye salmon escapement, management strategies will continue to be conservative until it can be ascertained that the BEG will be met.
 Weekly openings will initially be set at 24 hours.
 The duration of weekly fishing periods will be based on comparison of inseason fishery performance data (CPUE) to historical fishery performance data, as well as Klukshu River weir data.

 The U.S. commercial fishery opens during the peak of the Chinook salmon return to the Alsek River.
-The peak timing appears to be during the first two weeks of June based on tagging data (1998-2004) and the Chinook salmon test fishery data (2005-2008, 2011).
+The peak timing appears to be during the first two weeks of June based on tagging data (1998-2004) and the Chinook salmon test fishery data (2005-2008, 2011 and 2012).
 Chinook salmon tagging studies conducted from 1998 through 2004 indicated that approximately 15-30% of the Chinook salmon passing through Dry Bay are bound for the Klukshu River drainage.
-Additionally, recent estimates of Chinook salmon run sizes using GSI and Klukshu River weir expansion data have shown that 41-55% (2007, 2011-2014) of Alsek River Chinook salmon returns are of Klukshu River origin.
-U.S. Alsek River harvests have been less than 1,000 Chinook salmon each year since 1981; the 2016 harvest most likely will not be greater than this amount.
+U.S. Alsek River harvests have been less than 1,000 Chinook salmon each year since 1981; with a historical average harvest of approximately 500 Chinook salmon.
+The 2016 harvest was the lowest harvest on record and the 2017 harvest most likely will not exceed average harvests.
 Although Chinook salmon escapements have been variable in recent years, conservative fisheries management decisions will continue in an attempt to protect Chinook salmon stocks and to meet escapement goals.
-Chinook salmon returns to the Klukshu River have been within or above the BEG since 2009; except in 2012.
-In order to ensure the Klukshu River BEG will be met, a six inch mesh restriction will be implemented in 2016.
+Chinook salmon returns to the Klukshu River have been within or above the BEG since 2009; except in 2012 and 2016.
+In order to ensure the Klukshu River BEG will be met, a six inch mesh restriction will be implemented in 2017.

 The U.S. conducted Alsek River Chinook salmon test fisheries in 2005-2008, 2011, and 2012 as provided in the current Annex.
 Because the Chinook salmon escapement goal of 1,100 fish (lower bound BEG range) in place at the time of the fisheries was not attained in 2005 through 2008 the test fishery was suspended in 2009 and 2010 in order to facilitate Chinook salmon escapement.
-Escapements improved markedly in 2009-2015, with 2012 being the only year the BEG for Chinook salmon was not obtained.
-The U.S. will not conduct a test fishery in 2016.
+Test fishing has not been conducted since 2012 and the U.S. will not conduct a test fishery in 2017.

-Coho salmon will be managed by monitoring fishery performance data and comparing it to historical fishery performance data.
-The 2016 CPUE will be compared to historical CPUE for a given opening; time and area openings will be adjusted, similar to the management plan for sockeye salmon.
+Beginning in mid-August, management of the set gillnet fishery will be based on the run strength of coho salmon.
+Inseason management will be based on evaluation of fishery harvest, effort and CPUE relative to historical levels, similar to the management plan for sockeye salmon.
 Recent years have seen a decline in fishing effort during the coho salmon season on the Alsek River, mainly due to economic struggles and lack of aircraft charters to transport fish to town.
-Again, there was minimal effort for harvesting coho salmon in 2015.
+Again, there was minimal effort for harvesting coho salmon in 2016 and it is anticipated effort will again be minimal in 2017.